ma-compbio/Higashi/README.md

 python setup.py install
 ```

-It is recommended to have pytorch installed (with CUDA support when applicable) before installing higashi.
+It is recommended to have pytorch installed (with CUDA support when applicable) after installing higashi / fast-higashi.

 # Documentation
 Please see [the wiki](https://github.com/ma-compbio/Higashi/wiki) for extensive documentation and example tutorials.